 Risks to environment

-A thorough Environmental Impact Assessment has to be done.
+The risks to environment have to be studied, and dependent on the case a thorough Environmental Impact Assessment may have to be carried out.
 Typical environmental effects are emission of noise, light and possibly harmful substances.
 The entire lifecycle of an installation, including decommissioning should be regarded.
+Also altering shipping routes could have an impact on environment (e.g., carbon emission).

 Risks to property and assets